Confidential

 OKIO is a direct-to-consumer (DTC) optical chain headquartered in Panama, transforming vision care in Latin America by offering exclusive-design, premium-quality eyewear at accessible prices.
 The company controls the entire value chain --- from factory to store --- eliminating intermediaries and delivering a seamless, reliable shopping experience with in-house optometrists.

-In 15 months of operation, OKIO has generated USD 519,000 in cumulative sales, served more than 3,200 unique customers, processed over 4,300 orders across 4 physical stores in Panama, and achieved a 21.6% repurchase rate.
+In 16 months of operation, OKIO has generated USD 610,000 in cumulative sales, served more than 3,800 unique customers, and processed over 5,000 orders across 4 physical stores in Panama.
+Its oldest customer cohort already shows a 33% return rate at month 14 — with the full retention curve still building.
 February 2026 was the best month in company history, with USD 60,296 in revenue and year-over-year growth of +541%.
+April 2026 projects ~$62,000, the new best month.

 The company is raising USD 280,000 in a seed round (R100K), of which USD 178,501 has already been committed and disbursed (64% of target).
 USD 101,499 remains available, with a closing target of May 2026, at preferred valuation.